cvc5/ethos/user_manual.md

 - `:right-assoc-nil <term>?` (resp. `:left-assoc-nil <term>?`) denoting that the term is right (resp. left) associative with the given nil terminator,
 - `:list`, denoting that the term should be treated as a list when appearing as a child of an application of a right (left) associative operator,
 - `:chainable <term>` denoting that the arguments of the term are chainable using the given (binary) operator,
-- `:pairwise <term>` denoting that the arguments of term are treated pairwise using the given (binary) operator.
+- `:pairwise <term>` denoting that the arguments of the term are treated pairwise using the given (binary) operator.
+- `:binder <term>` denoting that the first argument of the term can be provided using a syntax for variable lists whose constructor is the one provided.

 A parameter or function can be marked with at most one of the above attributes or an error is thrown.